NTHB/django/README.md

 This week, I did a working environment setting and an installations to start creating web application.
 I tested to run server with Django framework which was successful.

 Something that did not work well is that version of Python and Django.
-In my machine, I used PIP operation install which I got an error at first place, then I figured out that it is because of my PIP version is too old after upgraded to latest version everythings worked as it should be.
+In my machine, I used PIP operation to install which I got an error at first place, then I figured out that, because of my PIP version was too old.
+After upgraded to latest version everythings worked well as it should be.

 The interesting things is the virtual working environment.
 I have to run Django in virtual environment and has to be activated every times before running server.